hphelion/documentation/hz.gettingstarted.md

 ###Create a network### {#Createanetwork}

 1. Login to HP Public Cloud with your username and password.
-2. On the Cloud console interface, click "Project," on the left side-bar then "Networks" under "Manage Networks."
+2. On the HP Public Cloud console interface, click "Project," on the left side-bar then "Networks" under "Manage Networks."

 <img src="media/CreateaNetworkImage1.png" width="580" alt="" />